grafana/mimir/docs/sources/operators-guide/configuring/configuring-custom-trackers.md

 To illustrate this, assume that two custom trackers are configured as in the preceding YAML snippet, and that your Grafana Mimir cluster has two tenants: `tenant_1` and `tenant_with_only_prod_metrics`.
 Assume that `tenant_with_only_prod_metrics` has three series with labels that match the pattern `{namespace=~"prod-.*"}` and none that match the patten `{namespace=~"dev-.*"}`.
 Also assume that `tenant_1` has five series that match the pattern `{namespace=~"dev-.*"}` and 10 series that match the pattern `{namespace=~"prod-.*"}`.

-You should see the following output when the `/metrics` endpoint for the ingester component is scraped:
+In this example, the following output appears when the `/metrics` endpoint for the ingester component is scraped:

 ```
 cortex_ingester_active_series_custom_tracker{name="dev", user="tenant_1"}                         5